12. Chasing a Ghost

 “Troopers?”

-Kevin recognized the unknown in the equation and asked, “Marty, I’m wondering who might’ve worked the night of a recent drawing.”
+Hoping to sound nonchalant, he said, “Well then I’m wondering who might’ve worked the night of a recent drawing?”

 “Oh?”